GeekOops/geekoops-nextcloud/README.md

 # Set up NextCloud

 Configurable ansible role for installing nextcloud.
-If php-fpm is present we configure nextcloud to use it.
 If a redis socket is given, we use that mysql/mariadb is used for the database.
+If you want to use php-fpm with your web-server you have to do it yourself.

 - openSUSE Leap 15.4 -> tested